brain-dev-null/gosocks/README.md

 I will **attempt** to log my progress in this project in this section.

+### 2024-05-05

+- Add basic server with async request handling
+- Fix request parsing by relying on `Content-Length` header value when determining the number of bytes to read as the body
+- Response handling + serialization
+- Plaintext + JSON responses

 ### 2024-05-02

 - Refactor and extend request routing test suite